tamimology/synology-to-ubuntu-migration/README.md

 - Once booted up, check that you have done all the steps correctly by verifying the kernel by `uname -r` and the RAM usage by `free -m`

-After you have successfully downgraded the kernel, check the RAM usage and it should be stabilsed somehwere between 25% and 28%
+After you have successfully downgraded the kernel, check the RAM usage and it should be stabilised somehwere between 25% and 28%
 ![updated-ram](screenshots/updated-ram.png)

-Last thing is to remove the previously installed kernel v6.5.0
+The last thing is to remove the previously installed kernel v6.5.0

 - Take note of the installed kernels when executing `dpkg --list | grep linux-image`
 #### for me, they were 6.5.0-14, 6.5.0-15 and 6.5.0-9

 ![installed-kernels](screenshots/installed-kernels.png)

-- Uninstall the kernels by executing the below command, and this will remove all three for me as they are all v6.5.0 but differnet builts
+- Uninstall the kernels by executing the below command, and this will remove all three for me as they are all v6.5.0 but different builts

 ```
 sudo apt remove linux-headers-6.5.0*